abiyfantaye/WE-UQ/Examples/advancedCFD/README.rst

 Introduction
 ^^^^^^^^^^^^^

 This module provides a workflow to simulate wind flow inside a community.
 The building footprints are generated using the  inventory.
 To install BRAILS++, the user needs to run the command: pip install brails.
-Additionally, the user needs to install the geopandas, shapely, pyproj, trimesh, rtree, and mapbox-earcut python libraries using the command: ``pip install geopandas shapely pyproj trimesh rtree mapbox-earcut``.
+Additionally, the user needs to install the ``geopandas``, ``shapely``, ``pyproj``, ``trimesh``, ``rtree``, and ``mapbox-earcut`` python libraries using the command: ``pip install geopandas shapely pyproj trimesh rtree mapbox-earcut``.
 To generate the computational domain, the user needs to provide the longitude and latitude of the center point, the bounding radius, and the longitudes and latitudes of the bounding box encompassing the region of interest.
 The user needs to have  downloaded on their computer.
 The user needs to input the parameters for the CFD simulation following the workflow shown in :numref:`fig-advanced-cfd-1`, using the developed Python script for this module, then run the wind simulation in OpenFOAM, and finally view the results in Paraview.

 .. _fig-advanced-cfd-1: